 - Meet the SSA’s definition of disability.

-The maximum SSDI monthly payment a person can get in 2023 for Georgia disability is $3,627.
+The maximum SSDI monthly payment a person can get in 2023 is $3,627.
 On average, however, qualifying disabled workers get around $1,483/month.
 Ultimately, the monthly payment amount received reflects how much a person made while working.

 For people without enough work credits to qualify for SSDI, SSI is another possible program available for very low-income individuals.